Multitasking makes you stoopid

 3) Sequential Mono-Tasking or "Beads on a String"

-This is a personal work habit.
+This is a personal work habit that helps you get the most done in the least amount of time without multitasking.
 To explain it best, think about a fine pearl necklace.

 A high quality pearl necklace has knots between each pearl.
 This way, if the string breaks, only one pearl falls off.
 Without the knots, all the pearls would cascade onto the floor and bounce away.